MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Update-MgDriveItemPermission.md

   - `[Roles <String[]>]`: The type of permission, for example, read.
 See below for the full list of roles.
 Read-only.
   - `[ShareId <String>]`: A unique token that can be used to access this shared item via the [shares API][].
 Read-only.

-GRANTEDTO `<IMicrosoftGraphIdentitySet>`: identitySet
+GRANTEDTO <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-GRANTEDTOIDENTITIES <IMicrosoftGraphIdentitySet\[]>: .
+GRANTEDTOIDENTITIES <IMicrosoftGraphIdentitySet[]>: .
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-GRANTEDTOIDENTITIESV2 <IMicrosoftGraphSharePointIdentitySet\[]>: For link type permissions, the details of the users to whom permission was granted.
+GRANTEDTOIDENTITIESV2 <IMicrosoftGraphSharePointIdentitySet[]>: For link type permissions, the details of the users to whom permission was granted.
 Read-only.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[Group <IMicrosoftGraphIdentity>]`: identity
   - `[SiteGroup <IMicrosoftGraphSharePointIdentity>]`: sharePointIdentity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
     - `[LoginName <String>]`: The sign in name of the SharePoint identity.
   - `[SiteUser <IMicrosoftGraphSharePointIdentity>]`: sharePointIdentity

-GRANTEDTOV2 `<IMicrosoftGraphSharePointIdentitySet>`: sharePointIdentitySet
+GRANTEDTOV2 <IMicrosoftGraphSharePointIdentitySet>: sharePointIdentitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[Group <IMicrosoftGraphIdentity>]`: identity
   - `[SiteGroup <IMicrosoftGraphSharePointIdentity>]`: sharePointIdentity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
     - `[LoginName <String>]`: The sign in name of the SharePoint identity.
   - `[SiteUser <IMicrosoftGraphSharePointIdentity>]`: sharePointIdentity

-INHERITEDFROM `<IMicrosoftGraphItemReference>`: itemReference
+INHERITEDFROM <IMicrosoftGraphItemReference>: itemReference
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DriveId <String>]`: Unique identifier of the drive instance that contains the item.
 Read-only.
   - `[DriveType <String>]`: Identifies the type of drive.
 See [drive][] resource for values.